Updated for Dragonflight Prepatch: 11/20/22

 For example, I (Quetzie) put my most “spam” abilities, in this case Wrath and Starfire for balance druids, on the ‘3’ and ‘4’ keys on a QWERTY keyboard, since that’s closest to my pointer finger.
 The Moonfire and Sunfire DoTs that balance druids have would be placed on the ‘1’ and ‘2’ keys, since while they are spammable for aoe, they only need to be hit occasionally in single target using the ring/middle finger.

 Also, consider grouping spells with similar purposes nearby one another.
 A troll balance druid has two 3-minute cooldown damage buffs: Berserking and Celestial Alignment.
 Keeping them right next to each other on the action bar makes it easy to remember to use them both at once for extra damage.
 (If you have an on-use trinket, I’d put it next to them as well.)
-If you happen to play multiple specs or classes, consider having similar spells attached to the same keybinds as well, as that will also make it easier to switch around.
+If you happen to play multiple specs or classes, consider having similar spells (like your interrupts) attached to the same keybinds as well, as that will also make it easier to switch around.

 After you’ve rearranged your action bars, find yourself a target dummy and just sit there.
 Take your hand off your mouse!
 Lean back and just get used to pressing your keyboard buttons for damage.
 Start small.
 Start by getting used to casting 2 spells using your hand, and then work your way up from there.
 Repetition is key to developing muscle memory, and you’re going to be relying a lot on that muscle memory during hectic boss fights!
 Speaking of which, it’s easier to have a default hand position on the keyboard to return to, as this will help make sure you don’t lose track of where your hand is and end up pressing the wrong button.